-Performance

-2012 Key Achievements

-Customer Satisfaction & Reputation (1)

-Customer satisfaction is measured across our core areas of Retail Banking, Business Banking, Wealth Management, and Institutional Banking.

-- For Retail Banking, during the 2012 financial year, the Bank attained its highest score in customer satisfaction for customers who use us as their main financial institution since the inception of the survey.
+Performance 2012 Key Achievements Customer Satisfaction & Customer satisfaction is measured across our core areas of Retail Banking, Business Banking, Wealth Management, and Institutional Banking.
+Reputation (1) • For Retail Banking, during the 2012 financial year, the Bank attained its highest score in customer satisfaction for customers who use us as their main financial institution since the inception of the survey.
 At the same time, the Bank achieved its narrowest gap to the leader (among the four major banks).
-The Bank also improved its ranking during the year and is now second among the four major banks. - In Business Banking, CBA has maintained outright or equal first position in customer satisfaction in both the Micro and Large segments among the four major banks for the entire financial year.
-CBA is now outright or equal first position in the DBM Business Financial Services Monitor (BFSM, June 2012). - Wealth Management's platforms achieved a combined ranking of second for adviser satisfaction. - In Institutional Banking, we continue to perform strongly.
+The Bank also improved its ranking during the year and is now second among the four major banks.
+In Business Banking, CBA has maintained outright or equal first position in customer satisfaction in both the Micro and Large segments among the four major banks for the entire financial year.
+CBA is now outright or equal first position in the DBM Business Financial Services Monitor (BFSM, June 2012).
+Wealth Management's platforms achieved a combined ranking of second for adviser satisfaction.
+In Institutional Panking, we capting to parform strength.
+The DBM Business Financial Services Monitor (BFSM, June 2012).
+In Institutional Banking, we continue to perform strongly.
 The DBM Business Financial Services Monitor has ranked CBA outright or equal first in Institutional Banking MFI customer satisfaction for 10 of the past 12 months.
 CBA is now in outright first position in the DBM survey (June 2012).

-Profitable Growth

-Profitable growth includes the broadening of our business into growth products and markets, in order to increase the returns to our shareholders.

-- Domestically, the Group focused on managing core businesses to deliver optimal returns and value to shareholders, while meeting the needs of our customers.
-Average products per customer increased to 2.83, which remains the highest of the peer banks. - Internationally, our Asian growth strategy continued to focus on targeted expansion in key growth regions including Indonesian branches and Chinese County banks.

-Cash Net Profit after Tax (NPAT) and Profit after Capital Charge (PACC)

-Solid financial performance against our key profit measures of Cash NPAT and PACC.

-- Cash NPAT of \$7,113 million was up 4% on the prior year. - PACC (an internal risk adjusted financial measure) was slightly up on the performance for the prior year. - Over the past 5 years we have delivered growth in our financial performance (see historical Cash NPAT graph below).

-Technology & Operational Excellence

-Our technology programmes are designed to improve efficiency levels, and enhance the customer experience through more innovative systems and processes.

-- The Core Banking Modernisation initiative has been a four year programme, which concludes in 2012.
+Profitable Growth Profitable growth includes the broadening of our business into growth products and markets, in order to increase the returns to our shareholders. • Domestically, the Group focused on managing core businesses to deliver optimal returns and value to shareholders, while meeting the needs of our customers.
+Average products per customer increased to 2.83, which remains the highest of the peer banks.
+Internationally, our Asian growth strategy continued to focus on targeted expansion in key growth regions including Indonesian branches and Chinese County banks.
+Cash Net Profit after Tax (NPAT) and Profit after Capital Charge (PACC) Solid financial performance against our key profit measures of Cash NPAT and PACC.
+Cash NPAT of \$7,113 million was up 4% on the prior year.
+PACC (an internal risk adjusted financial measure) was slightly up on the performance for the prior year.
+Over the past 5 years we have delivered growth in our financial performance (see historical Cash NPAT graph below).
+8,000 7,000 6,000 5,000 4,733 4,415 6,101 6,835 7,113 6,835 7,113 6,101 1,000 1, Technology & Operational Our technology programmes are designed to improve efficiency levels, and enhance the customer experience through more innovative systems and processes.
+Excellence The Core Banking Modernisation initiative has been a four year programme, which concludes in 2012.
 Core affords our customers a safer, simpler way of banking, anywhere, anytime and in real-time.
-It is a source of competitive advantage, enabling our agility and innovation at the edge. - Core and online underpin our brand differentiation and advantage. - Banking is being redefined by devices and technology such as the industry leading "Kaching" app we aim to enable our customers to bank easily and conveniently.

-Trust & Team Spirit

-We focus on the continued engagement of our People to ensure there is direct alignment with our business strategy.
+It is a source of competitive advantage, enabling our agility and innovation at the edge.
+Core and online underpin our brand differentiation and advantage.
+Banking is being redefined by devices and technology such as the industry leading "Kaching" app - we aim to enable our customers to bank easily and conveniently.
+Trust & Team Spirit We focus on the continued engagement of our People to ensure there is direct alignment with our business strategy.
 We measure engagement through our People & Culture Survey.
 For 2012, the results from this survey indicated that we have strong levels of people engagement with a culture centred on customer service excellence, collaboration and teamwork.